What is sleep apnea?

 - People who have an underactive thyroid gland (hypothyroidism) need to take thyroid medicine.

 You may also need treatment for problems that sleep apnea may cause, such as high blood pressure.

 Children have most of the same treatment options as adults.

 - Children who are overweight are encouraged to lose weight.

-- Surgery (removing tonsils or adenoids) typically is the first choice, because enlarged tonsils or adenoids cause most cases of sleep apnea in children.footnote 7
+- Surgery (removing tonsils or adenoids) often is the first choice because enlarged tonsils or adenoids are a common cause of sleep apnea in children.footnote 7

 - If surgery isn't possible or doesn't work, children are treated using CPAP or may use corticosteroid medicine through the nose.footnote 7 In some cases, getting braces that widen the mouth can help children who have sleep apnea.

 You can help prevent obstructive sleep apnea if you:

 - Don't use alcohol and medicines, such as sleeping pills and sedatives, before bed.
 These can relax your throat muscles and slow your breathing.